 An amazing navy blue (and occasionally a different color, depending on your home country) covered with pins.
 Each exchange student has a customized pin.
 Exchange students exchange these pins when they meet another exchange student.

 Does my family have to accept an exchange student while I’m gone?

 This depends on the host club.
 Mine didn’t, but other U.S. exchange students were required to have an exchange student at home while they were abroad.

 I have to pay for an exchange year myself.
 Any advice?

-You can do it.
-Pick up some work and other side-jobs.
 Dedicate yourself to saving money.
 Seriously, don’t spend your money.
-I spent maybe $1,000 over two years by being resourceful, finding free ways to stay entertained, and constantly reminding myself of my goals.
-If studying abroad is really what you want, find a way or make one.
+Be resourceful, find creative solutions, participate in free ways to stay entertained, and constantly remind yourself of your goals.
+If studying abroad is really what you want, prioritize it.